This post is sponsored by Chef Camp.

 The Hot Five is a weekly feature created by the Heavy Table and supported by Shepherd Song Farm.

-[Debuting on the Hot Five | Submitted from an upcoming review by James Norton]
+[Debuting on the Hot Five | Submitted from the East Lake Checklist by James Norton]

 [Debuting on the Hot Five | Submitted from an Instagram post by James Norton]

 [Debuting on the Hot Five | Submitted from a post by Paige Latham Didora]